drug-design/course/docs/chapters/molecular-similarity.md

 ### How Does "Molecular Similarity" Fare Today?

-Despite of the limitations of ligand-based design, "Molecular Similarity" is a concept routinely applied in pharmaceutical and related industries today.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/how-does-molecular-similarity-fare-today-e2c88d48'><i class='fa fa-play' aria-hidden='true'></i></button>Despite of the limitations of ligand-based design, "Molecular Similarity" is a concept routinely applied in pharmaceutical and related industries today.
 Molecular similarity methods are very much of importance in the early stages of drug discovery.
 They are most often applied when little knowledge is available (e.g. only one active compound).
 With increasing knowledge, their importance generally decreases and vanishes when the structure-based level is reached.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.